Loading...

 MRC/Wits Rural Public Health and Health Transitions Research Unit

-The MRC/Wits Rural Public Health and Health Transitions Research Unit is a globally recognised health, population and development research initiative based on the Agincourt health and socio-demographic surveillance system established 30 years ago.
-The Unit conducts groundbreaking research across the life-course, focusing particularly on adolescent and older adult stages; is highly productive – producing some 100 publications annually; is committed to sharing public access datasets; and engages with local, provincial, national, and global public sector players in research translation.
+The MRC/Wits Rural Public Health and Health Transitions Research Unit is a globally recognised health, population and development research initiative based on the Agincourt health and socio-demographic surveillance system established in 1992.
+The Unit conducts groundbreaking research across the life-course, focusing particularly on adolescent and older adult stages; is committed to sharing public access datasets; and engages with local, provincial, national, and global public sector players in research translation.

-Situated in resource-poor rural environments, the MRC/Wits-Agincourt Unit undertakes community-oriented research to elucidate causal pathways, test interventions across the life-course, inform health and social systems, and strengthen evidence to guide policy and programmes.
+Situated in the resource-poor rural environment of Bushbuckridge sub-district in Mpumalanga Province, the MRC/Wits-Agincourt Research Unit undertakes community-oriented research to elucidate causal pathways, test interventions across the life-course, inform health and social systems, and strengthen evidence to guide policy and programmes.

-Research seeks local and national relevance and impact, while interacting with and contributing to important regional and global questions.
+Research seeks local and national relevance and impact, while interacting with and contributing to important regional and global cutting-edge research questions.
 Influencing priorities and the conduct of research are long-standing, respectful relationships with local communities; a future-oriented longitudinal perspective; and empirical findings that capture changing health and social dynamics.
+The Unit has a high productivity, with some 100 publications annually in international journals.

 Mandate of MRC/Wits-Agincourt

-In partnership with host communities and local institutions, to better understand and respond to the dynamics of health, population and social transitions in rural South and southern Africa, to mount a more effective public health, public sector and social response and thereby inform national, regional, and global policy.
+In partnership with host communities and local institutions, the MRC/Wits Agincourt Research Unit aims to better understand and respond to the dynamics of health, population and social transitions in rural South and southern Africa, to mount a more effective public health, public sector and social response and, thereby, inform national, regional, and global policy.

 Agincourt addresses four fundamental questions: